xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 We have used AMReX and SUNDIALS as a demonstration vehicle for illustrating the value of robust time integration methods in numerical algorithms.
-In particular, we have used the ARKode's `ARKStep` time integration module from [SUNDIALS][1] to explore a range of questions related to time integration and nonlinear solvers:
+In particular, we have used the ARKODE's `ARKStep` time integration module from [SUNDIALS][1] to explore a range of questions related to time integration and nonlinear solvers: